-I love my life, I love my work.
+I love design.
 I love finding problems to solve, understanding why people do what they do, and that moment when something just clicks.
 It genuinely excites me.
 I feels alive.

 When I'm not designing, I sketch.
 I love recording scenes, really observing a moment and capturing it exactly the way I see it.